 Small Cell Lung Cancer: The Basics

 Lung cancer is caused by lung cells growing out of control.
-As the number of cells grows, they form into a tumor.
+As the number of cells grows, they form a tumor.
 There are many types of lung cancers.
-This article will focus on small-cell lung cancer.
+Lung cancer that has spread from the lung to another part of the body is called metastatic cancer.
+Other types of lung cancer include non-small cell lung cancer, mesothelioma, and carcinoid tumors.

 Small Cell Lung Cancer (SCLC)